Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 1. More Affordable

-FUE is an advantage over DHI because it typically costs 10–20% less due to the absence of specialized implanter pens and faster procedure flow.
+FUE is more affordable than DHI due to the absence of specialized implanter pens and a faster procedure flow.
 Patients needing 3,500+ grafts for crown and hairline restoration often choose FUE for budget-friendly coverage without compromising quality.

 2. Faster Procedure Time